Unitary Cuntz semigroups of ideals and quotients

 (PD): We say that $S$ is \emph{positively directed} if, for any $x\in S$, there exists $p_x\in S$ such that $x+p_x\geq 0$.

 (PC): We say that $S$ is \emph{positively convex} if, for any $x,y\in S$ such that $y\geq 0$ and $x\leq y$, we have $x+y\geq 0$. \end{dfn}

-The axiom (PC) ensures that the only negative element of $S$ is $0$, while the axiom (PD) ensures that any non-positive element has a \textquoteleft symmetric\textquoteright\, \!such that their sum a positive element.
-Furthermore, under axiom (PD) the set of maximal elements of a $\Cu^\sim$-semigroup has an abelian group structure (see \cite[\S 5.1]{C20one}).
+The axiom (PC) ensures that the only negative element of $S$ is $0$, while the axiom (PD) ensures that any non-positive element has a \textquoteleft symmetric\textquoteright\, \!such that their sum is a positive element.
+Furthermore, the set of maximal elements of a positively directed $\Cu^\sim$-semigroup has an abelian group structure (see \cite[\S 5.1]{C20one}).
 We first show that these axioms are satisfied by any concrete $\Cu^\sim$-semigroup.